Flavienlsi/event-driven-automation/README.md

    - Python
    - Jira

 This is an introduction to the event-driven automation project.
 The goal is to see how to use stackstorm in order to automate a workflow.
 In this case we will use a Wazuh alert to create a Jira issue.
 For testing the workflow automation, I used the wazuh-test instance.
-And I integrated the server "learning-2023-02.cslab.esss.lu.se", so I can receive alerts from the learning-2023-02 in wazuh and not use sample data.
+And I integrated the server "learning-2023-02", so I can receive alerts from the learning-2023-02 in wazuh and instead of using sample data.

 ## Use case description